 For all that it offers, RotoQL does not claim to be a DFS silver bullet.
 If you do the bare minimum, don’t expect the software to make you rich overnight.

-But if you take the time to learn the software, thoroughly research the players, and learn to leverage the unique features like Trending Players, you have a good chance to improve your performance in DFS contests.
+But if you take the time to learn the software, thoroughly research the players, and learn to leverage the unique features like Trending Players, you have an excellent chance to improve your performance in DFS contests.

-Remember, RotoQL provides the software and data.
+Remember, RotoQL provides the tools and data to be productive in building lineups.
 It's your job to use these tools effectively.

 RotoQL is priced at a premium but delivers on value

 No software can magically transform you into a DFS savant, but RotoQL puts you in a great position to be successful.
-To get the most value from this software, you'll likely need the Premium package at a minimum.
+To get the biggest benefit from this software, you'll likely need the Premium package (at a minimum).

 Compared to other DFS tools, RotoQL is on the higher end of the pricing spectrum.
-But I believe the unique features and wealth of data justify the RotoQL cost.
+But I believe the unique features and wealth of data justify the RotoQL cost at the top end.